Ángel Delgado: Hapoel Holon (2019–2020)

 On December 2, 2019, Delgado signed with Hapoel Holon of the Israeli Premier League.
 He appeared in nine games for Holon in the Basketball Champions League and Israeli League, averaging 8.6 points and 5.7 rebounds in 17.3 minutes of action.

-On January 14, 2020, Delgado parted ways with Holon due to personal reasons.
+On January 14, 2020, Delgado parted ways with Holon for personal reasons.

 Sioux Falls Skyforce (2020)

 On March 6, 2020, the Sioux Falls Skyforce announced that they had acquired Delgado off waivers.
 In two games, he averaged 13.5 points, six rebounds, 1.5 assists and 1.5 steals per game.

 Movistar Estudiantes (2020–2021)

 On July 18, 2020, the Movistar Estudiantes announced that they had added Delgado.

 Bilbao Basket (2021–2022)

 On July 19, 2021, he has signed with Bilbao Basket of the Liga ACB.

-Pınar Karşıyaka (2022–present)
+Pınar Karşıyaka (2022–2023)

 On June 23, 2022, he has signed with Pınar Karşıyaka of the Basketbol Süper Ligi.